 |Refinancing land||Number of lenders available||Average/high|

 A plot of land that can’t be built on, such as green belt land, isn’t an attractive proposition for lenders.
 This is why there are so few lenders willing to even assess applications!
 Sure, green belt land may eventually get planning permission, however a lender could be waiting a number of years before planning permission is granted.
-On the other hand, a plot of land that has planning permission for the build of several dwellings is a money machine as far as lenders are concerned and can result in land finance being secured with ease.
+On the other hand, a plot of land that has planning permission to build several dwellings is a money machine as far as lenders are concerned and can result in land finance being secured with ease.

 Outline Planning Permission (OPP)